polkadot-fellows/xcm-format/README.md

 A `MultiAsset` value is represented by the SCALE-encoded pair of fields:

-- `class: AssetId`: The asset class.
+- `id: AssetId`: The asset id.
 - `fun`: The fungibility of the asset, this is a tagged union with two possible variants:
-  - `Fungible = 0 { amount: Compact }`: In which case this is a fungible asset and the `amount` is expected to follow the `0` byte to identify this variant.
+  - `Fungible = 0 { amount: Compact[128] }`: In which case this is a fungible asset and the `amount` is expected to follow the `0` byte to identify this variant.
   - `NonFungible = 1 { instance: AssetInstance }`: In which case this is a non-fungible asset and the `instance` is expected to follow the `1` byte to identify this variant.

-If multiple classes need to be expressed in a value, then the `MultiAssets` type should be used.
+If multiple ids need to be expressed in a value, then the `MultiAssets` type should be used.
 This is encoded exactly as a `Vec<MultiAsset>`, but with some additional requirements:

 - All fungible assets must be placed in the encoding before non-fungible assets.
-- Fungible assets must be ordered by class in Standard Ordering (see next).
+- Fungible assets must be ordered by id in Standard Ordering (see next).
-- Non-fungible assets must be ordered by class and then by instance in Standard Ordering.
+- Non-fungible assets must be ordered by id and then by instance in Standard Ordering.
-- There may be only one fungible asset for each fungible asset class.
+- There may be only one fungible asset for each fungible asset id.
-- There may be only one non-fungible asset for each non-fungible asset class/instance pair.
+- There may be only one non-fungible asset for each non-fungible asset id/instance pair.

 (The ordering provides an efficient means of guaranteeing that each asset is indeed unique within the set.)

-A `WildMultiAsset` value is represented by the SCALE-encoded tagged union with two variants:
+A `WildMultiAsset` value is represented by the SCALE-encoded tagged union with four variants:

 - `All = 0`: Matches for all assets.
-- `AllOf = 1 { class: AssetId, fun: WildFungibility }`: Matches for any assets which match the given `class` and fungibility (`fun`).
+- `AllOf = 1 { id: AssetId, fun: WildFungibility }`: Matches for any assets which match the given `id` and fungibility (`fun`).
+- `AllCounted = 2 ( Compact[u32] )`: Matches for all assets up to `u32` number of individual assets.
+- `AllOfCounted = 3 { id: AssetId, fun: WildFungibility, count: Compact[u32] }`: Matches for any assets which match the given `id` and fungibility (`fun`) up to `u32` number of individual assets.

+_Note: different instances of non-fungibles are counted as individual assets_

 A `MultiAssetFilter` value is represented by the SCALE-encoded tagged union with two variants: